ucdavis/hpccf-docs/docs/farm/index.md

 All researchers in CA&ES are entitled to free access to:

-- 4 nodes with 352 CPUs and 768GB RAM each in Farm III's low, and high-priority batch queues.

-- The `bml` (bigmem, low priority/requeue) partition, which has 27 nodes with a combined 30 TB of RAM.
+- The `low` (low priority/requeue) partition, which has ~100 nodes with a combined ~15,000 CPUs, ~64 TB of RAM, and ~50 GPUs.
+Jobs in `low` are limited to a maximum runtime of 7 days and will be killed and requeued if the resources are needed for jobs in the `high` partition.

 In addition to this, each new user is allocated a 20 GB home directory.
 If you want to use the CA&ES free tier, select "CA&ES free tier" from the list of sponsors [here](https://hippo.ucdavis.edu/Farm/myaccount).